Skip to main content

 Session Lifecycle

-1. Session Creation: External application generates a private key and sends its public key to Bifrost
+1. Session Creation: External application generates a private key and sends its public key and an attributes object to Bifrost

 2. Session Validity: Sessions are valid for a maximum of 3 minutes